 EDP 469K is a practicum required for peer facilitators who have been selected to facilitate the EDP 210 class.
 Students selected for this practicum demonstrate responsibility, commitment to the pursuit of social justice, and a desire to teach, learn and grow with others.

 Eligibility for this class is restricted to students who have completed the EDP 369K course.
-For more information, please contact Smita Ruzicka at email@example.com.
+For more information, please contact Dr. DeAunderia Bowens at firstname.lastname@example.org.